-"Private stormwater facility" means a stormwater facility located on private property and maintained by private property owners.
+"Private stormwater facility" means a stormwater facility located on private property serving more than one structure and maintained by private property owners.

-"Professional engineer" means a registered professional engineer licensed by the state of Oregon..
+"Professional engineer" means a person who, by reason of his or her special knowledge of the mathematical and physical sciences and the principles and methods of engineering analysis and design, acquired by professional education and practical experience, is qualified to practice engineering as attested by his or her legal registration as a professional engineer inregistered professional engineer licensed by the state of Oregon...
 "Project engineer" means the professional engineer responsible for the project, who will affix his/her seal on the project drainage plans and drainage analysis and supervise construction of the stormwater facilities.
 The project engineer shall be licensed in the state of Oregon and qualified by experience or examination.